RAF Coastal Command during World War II: Versus the U-boats: 1944–45

 In the last three years of the war, Coastal Command sank more U-boats than any other service and continued to hold the technological advantage from 1943 onwards.
 A brief threat, in the shape of the German Type XXI and Type XIII emerged, too late to alter the outcome.
 The Allies held the technological edge from 1943 onward.
 Official wartime operations ceased at midnight on 4 June 1945.
-The last mission was flown by Wing Commander J. Barret DFC, OC No. 201 Squadron RAF.
-By that time over 2,000 decorations had been awarded.
+The last mission was flown by Wing Commander J. Barret, the commander of No. 201 Squadron.
+By that time over 2,000 decorations had been awarded to Coastal Command personnel.
 These included four Victoria Crosses, 17 George Medals, and 82 Distinguished Service Orders.

 Offensive operations: 1940–1945

 Early struggles

 Up to the end of 1940, Coastal Command's Anti-shipping Operations (ASO) campaign against German seaborne trade in north-west European waters had claimed a direct attack on only six vessels, totalling 5,561 tons, and 14 others badly damaged.
 In exchange, 158 aircraft were shot down or lost to other causes; 26 for every enemy vessel.
 Human casualties amounted to 600 men including 46 to 50 POWs.
 Coastal Command's performance contrasted heavily with the service' joint mine-laying effort with Bomber Command, that sank 86 enemy vessels in the same period, (totalling 82,983 tons) and ten others damaged for the loss of just 31 aircraft.
 The performance of Coastal Command's strike wings was down to poor intelligence and equipment, which it was refused, in favour of diverting them to other roles.

 As there was no defined anti-shipping role in pre-war plans, obtaining information on the enemy's seaborne commercial traffic did not receive high priority, and once the war started, it was difficult to establish quickly the means of acquiring this information, especially after the fall of Norway and France in April and May 1940.
 The extent of the intelligence vacuum at the start of Coastal Command's campaign is demonstrated by the fact that Air Ministry planners were unaware of the heavy anti-aircraft armament being fitted to enemy merchant vessels.
 Casualty rates, often in excess of 20 percent, clarified matters in 1940.

 The failure of Coastal Command to acquire any tangible results prompted the Admiralty to complain to the Air Ministry on 5 November 1940.
 In December it was agreed that 15 of the planned new 100 RAF squadrons be given to Coastal Command.
 These were to be operational by 1941.
 In the interim, four aircraft were to be given to each of the squadrons to bolster their strength, while a further Beaufort fighter and Beaufort torpedo bomber squadron were also made available.